mitchelllisle/data-privacy-papers/README.md

 against various attacks.
 However, conventional methods of ensuring DP by adding local noise alone often result in low training accuracy.
-Combining secure multi-party computation (SMPC) with DP, while improving the accuracy, incurs high communication and computation overheads and straggler vulnerability, in either client-to-server or client-to-client links.
-In this paper, we propose LightDP-FL, a novel lightweight scheme that ensures provable DP against untrusted peers and server, while maintaining straggler-resilience, low overheads and high training accuracy.
-Our approach incorporates both individual and pairwise noise into each client's parameter, which can be implemented with minimal overheads.
+Combining secure multi-party computation (SMPC) with DP, while improving the accuracy, incurs high communication and computation overheads as well as straggler vulnerability, in either client-to-server or client-to-client links.
+In this paper, we propose LightDP-FL, a novel lightweight scheme that ensures provable DP against untrusted peers and server, while maintaining straggler resilience, low overheads and high training accuracy.
+Our scheme incorporates both individual and pairwise noise into each client's parameter, which can be implemented with minimal overheads.
 Given the uncertain straggler and colluder sets, we utilize the upper bound on the numbers of stragglers and colluders to prove sufficient noise variance conditions to ensure DP in the worst case.
 Moreover, we optimize the expected convergence bound to ensure accuracy performance by flexibly controlling the noise variances.
-Using the CIFAR-10 dataset, our experimental results demonstrate that LightDP-FL achieves faster convergence and stronger straggler resilience of our scheme compared to baseline methods of the same DP level.</p>
+Using the CIFAR-10 dataset, our experimental results demonstrate that LightDP-FL achieves faster convergence and stronger straggler resilience compared to baseline methods of the same DP level.</p>
   </details>
 </div>